 Chances are, if you’ve had an idea for something, others will have too.
 Save yourself the stress of losing out to a new competitor and do as much research as you can into what is – and will be – out there when you launch.

 Potential for growth

 It’s important to realise that your product doesn’t exist in its own little bubble – markets adjacent to your own could impact your business in unforeseen ways.

-That’s why it’s crucial to stay ahead of tech trends and gain a realistic idea of what growth potential your business has.
+That’s why it’s vital to stay ahead of tech trends and gain a realistic idea of what growth potential your business has.